Sreerem/liveprice/README.md

+# liveprice
-# This is a program for real-time subscription-style Python example using WebSockets to get live cryptocurrency prices
+This is a program for real-time subscription-style Python example using WebSockets to get live cryptocurrency prices